-(3) The Commission consists of the Commissioner and such other staff appointed by the Commission as necessary for the performance of the Commission's functions under this Act.

-(4) The Commissioner is appointed by the Minister and may hold office for a term not exceeding 3 years, and is eligible for reappointment.

-(5) The Commissioner is entitled to such remuneration and allowance as determined by the Minister.
+- (3) The Commission consists of the Commissioner who is appointed by the Minister and may hold office for a term not exceeding 3 years, and is eligible for reappointment and such other staff appointed by the Commission as necessary for the performance of the Commission's functions under this Act. - (4) The Commissioner is appointed by the Minister and may hold office for a term not exceeding 3 years, and is eligible for reappointment. - (45) The Commissioner is entitled to such remuneration and allowance as determined by the Minister. - (5) The Commissioner may appoint such other staff as necessary to assist the Commissioner in the performance of the Commission's functions under this Act, on such terms and conditions as the Commissioner thinks fit.